Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-Truth, honesty, integrity and trustworthiness are among the virtues to be cultivated by Christians who are committed to following the way of Jesus.
-The Church has formulated a series of virtues over the ages: ‘Four virtues play a pivotal role and accordingly are called “cardinal”; all others are grouped around them.
+Truth, honesty, integrity and trustworthiness are some of the virtues that Christians must cultivate if they are committed to following the way of Jesus.
+Throughout history, the Church has formulated a series of virtues: ‘Four virtues play a pivotal role and accordingly are called “cardinal”; all others are grouped around them.
 They are prudence, justice, fortitude and temperance’ (CCC, §1805).

 The theological virtues are faith, hope and charity (CCC, §§1812–1829).

-St Paul gives lists of virtues to be cultivated and vices to be avoided (see, for example, Galatians 5:19–23 or 1 Thessalonians 5:12–22).
+St Paul offers lists of virtues to be cultivated and vices to be avoided (see Galatians 5:19–23 or 1 Thessalonians 5:12–22).

 Symbols and images

-Just like the steward in this story, we are entrusted with God-given talents and we must use them in a way that will yield genuine riches.
-Increasingly in the modern world, we are also aware that we must be good stewards of God’s creation to ensure its riches for future generations.
+Just like the steward in this text, we are entrusted with God-given talents, and we must use them in ways that will yield genuine riches.
+We are also becoming increasingly aware that we must be good stewards of God’s creation to ensure its riches for future generations.

 Living the Word